expomas/pollstar-dates/readme.txt

 which will show only the next five shows.

-CSS hooks are included in the pollstar-dates.css file included in the plugin folder.
+CSS hooks are included in the embed-pollstar-dates.css file included in the plugin folder.

 Tour dates are shown in the following format: Date (date format configurable in Settings), Venue (which will appear as a link to the Pollstar listing to that Event), and City.
 For "festival" type shows, the "Event Name" will be shown instead of Venue.